nobleo/rviz_satellite/README.md

 In order to use rviz_satellite, add this package to your catkin workspace.
 Then add an instance of `AerialMapDisplay` to your rviz config.

-The `Topic` field must point to a latched publisher of `sensor_msgs/NavSatFix`.
+The `Topic` field must point to a publisher of `sensor_msgs/NavSatFix`.
 Note that rviz_satellite will not repeatedly reload the same GPS coordinates twice (unless you modify something in the GUI options).

 You must provide an `Object URI` (or URL) from which the satellite images are loaded. rviz_satellite presently only supports the [OpenStreetMap](http://wiki.openstreetmap.org/wiki/Slippy_map_tilenames) convention for tile names.